deku-3/aged-care-automation/README.md

 This suite automates the following processes:

-- ✅ **Compliance Report Downloads**
+- ✅ **Compliance Report Retrieval**
-  Automatically fetches `.docx` compliance reports from government service pages based on provider info.
+  Seamlessly locates and downloads official `.docx` compliance reports from government service directories using provider-specific search parameters.

-- ✅ **Pricing Document Discovery**
+- ✅ **Smart Pricing Discovery**
-  Uses Google search and browser automation to locate downloadable **pricing PDFs** from provider websites.
+  Combines intelligent Google search with browser automation to identify and download **pricing PDFs** directly from provider websites.
-  If not found, it saves a **page snapshot** for reference.
+  If no PDF is found, the tool captures a **visual snapshot** of relevant pricing content for reference.

-- ✅ **Star Rating Extraction** *(if included)*
+- ✅ **Star Rating Collection**
-  Collects provider-level performance ratings from agedcarequality.gov.au (modular).
+  Programmatically extracts publicly available star ratings and quality metrics from agedcarequality.gov.au, ready for integration into dashboards or analytics workflows.

-- ✅ **Structured Google Sheet Logging**
+- ✅ **Automated Logging to Google Sheets**
-  All relevant metadata and links are logged directly into a connected Google Sheet for easy access and record-keeping.
+  All provider details, report links, and outcomes are recorded into a structured Google Sheet — no manual copy-pasting required.

 ---